-MD vs DO — Salary
+MD vs. DO — Salary

 The income of DOs versus MDs can vary drastically.
-DOs tend to enter general fields like family medicine and internal medicine, which are two of the lowest paying specialties.
+DOs tend to enter general fields like family medicine and internal medicine, which are two of the lowest-paying specialties.
 MDs, on the other hand, may prefer to specialize in competitive fields like dermatology, cardiology, and surgery, which are some of the highest paying.

 DOs, however, are just as capable of earning a salary on par with their MD counterparts.
 It’s not the degree that limits their earning potential — it’s the specialty they opt into.

-Ultimately, a DO and MD both specializing in dermatology, practicing in the same area, would earn about the same amount.
+Ultimately, a DO and MD both specializing in dermatology, and practicing in the same area, would earn about the same amount.

 How Do I Decide Between Pursuing an MD or a DO?

-Making the choice between pursuing an MD vs DO education is a personal decision.
+Making the choice between pursuing an MD vs. DO education is a personal decision.
 You must evaluate your life goals and interests to see which philosophy of medicine is the best path for you.